stjudecloud/docs/docs/guides/portals/genome-paint.md

 This will add the new genomic variant as a second column in the matrix.
 You can continue adding columns to this matrix in the same manner.

-!!! note
+## Advanced Customizations

-    A detailed tutorial for GenomePaint can be found [here](https://docs.google.com/document/d/1owXUQuqw5hBHFERm0Ria7anKtpyoPBaZY_MCiXXf5wE/edit).
-You'll also find instructions to create custom tracks, visualize your own data, and embed images on your web page.
+There are several more advanced customizations you can leverage with GenomePaint such as creating custom tracks, importing your own data, and embedding interactive visualizations on your web page.
+For instructions on these topics, please see our [detailed tutorial](https://docs.google.com/document/d/1owXUQuqw5hBHFERm0Ria7anKtpyoPBaZY_MCiXXf5wE/edit).
 Please excuse the different location and formatting as we work to incorporate this into our main documentation pages.